 For example, a report could list all the manholes in a sewer network, summarize the sales figures for a chain of stores, or list all the parcels in a neighborhood and provide statistics on property values and tax revenue.
 Reports are often designed to be generated on a regular basis—such as monthly or quarterly.
 Reports are used for a variety of decision-making purposes, such as identifying and reacting to trends over time.

-Add a new report to your project
+Add a new report to a project

-When you add a new report to your project, you create a view in which you set up the structure of the report.
-Use the Create New Report pane to specify the data to show in the report and to set the report's properties.
+When you add a new report to a project, you create a view in which you set up the structure of the report.
+Use the Create New Report pane to choose which template the report will be based on and to set the report's properties.
 The Create New Report pane provides a report authoring sequence, or you can accept the default configuration.

-- Set the name and data source for the report
+- Set the name and data source for the report.

-- Filter the data to specify the rows and fields
+- Filter the data to specify the rows and fields.

-- Organize the data using grouping and sorting
+- Organize the data using grouping and sorting.

-- Design the report using templates and styles
+- Design the report using templates and styles.

-Sections and elements
+Sections, subsections, and elements

 Terminology list for reports